Plan for live events in Microsoft Teams

 You can use Teams live events in multiple regions across the world.
 The following information shows availability for event team members and attendees.

-The region for the event is automatically selected depending on the organizer and the Office 365 organization.
+The region for the event is automatically selected depending on the organizer and the Microsoft 365 tenant location.

 - Asia Pacific

 - South Africa

 - Government Community Cloud (GCC)-H

 - Data location: Teams data locations, outside of the ones listed above, aren't currently supported.